chesstrainer-package.Rd

 Using the <l>

-key, you can list all sequences, together with their current score, the number of times they have been played (the play frequency), the last time they have been played (in days; NA
+key, you can obtain a list of all sequences (note: this is shown in the console), together with their current score, the number of times they have been played (the play frequency), their age (in days; NA

-if a sequence has not been played before), and the current play probability (with 0 to 5 asterisks next to it based on the probability).
-In ‘test’ mode, you can use the Ctrl-<d>
+if a sequence has not been played before), the estimated difficulty of the sequence, and the current play probability (with 0 to 5 asterisks next to it based on the probability).

 Using the </>